sictweb/bti425-2020/notes/js-spread-object-mapping.md

 // Do any other preparation, for example... userData.username = userData.username.toLowerCase().trim();

-// Assemble the properties
+// Create a new object, and assemble the properties
-// The sequence is important...
+// (the sequence is important...)
 // 1.
-The new object
+The new mostly-empty object
 // 2.
 Other known values
 // 3.
 The form data object
-newUserAccount = {
+let dataPackage = {
   ...newUserAccount,
   fullname: '',
   ...userData
 }

+// Do any cleanup that's needed (e.g. remove excess properties)
+// Delete the 'password1' and 'password2' properties
+delete dataPackage.password1;
+delete dataPackage.password2;
 ```

 <br>

-At this point, `newUserAccount` is ready to send in the request to the web API.
+At this point, the `dataPackage` object is ready to send in the request to the web API.

 <br>